 Once I’m confident I have found and renamed all of the meteor photos, I create a directory on the memory card named after the date and shower name and move the meteor photos into that directory.
 I will then delete the rest of the photos on the memory card and free up the space by emptying the trash or recycle bin.
 Keeping an entire night’s worth of high res photos takes up lots of gigs of space and is a waste of time and resources to copy to your hard drive.
 That’s why I perform the review and file separation on the card the day after the imaging session.
 I then only copy over the meteor photos to my computer, instead of the entire night’s images.

-Now that you have some meteor photos, what do you do with them?
-In the next few months the AMSMeteors.org website will be adding a new feature that will allow you to upload and share your photos on the AMS website.
-In addition there are numerous outlets where you can publish your meteor pictures, including: The Meteor Observers Mailing List, Space.com, facebook, cloudy nights and other astronomy websites.
+Now that you have some nice single image meteor photos, what do you do with them?
+For starters, If you have an AMS account or use Facebook go to the AMSMeteors.org website under the menu Photos & Videos /Photos you will find an “Upload a Photo” button and share your photos there.
+In addition there are numerous outlets where you can publish your meteor pictures, including: The Meteor Observers Mailing List, Space.com, Facebook, Cloudy Nights and other astronomy websites.
 During a meteor shower there is usually a lot of interest from the media and local news websites, and blogs will often gladly publish your meteor photos.
 I have even seen some meteor photos get published on national news websites.

-From a plotting perspective, a DSLR will record a meteor location with a level of precision much higher than other recording devices like all sky cameras.
-This is because thousands of stars are captured in a long exposure compared to the dozen or so stars caught by a video camera.
+From a plotting perspective, a DSLR will record a meteor location with a level of precision much higher than some other recording devices such as a single fish-eye all-sky camera or single radiometer.
+This is because thousands of stars are captured in a long DSLR exposure with a fast lens compared to the dozen or so stars caught by a video camera with a slower lens.
 The larger image size and higher resolution picture also makes precise plotting much more reliable.
-While the all sky video camera will gather more scientific data, especially the meteor velocity and light curve, the lack of resolution and star detail in an all sky system are shortcomings.
-For these reasons, I believe the perfect all sky solution would use both a video camera and a DSLR with a fast full sky lens attached.
+While an all-sky fish-eye video camera will gather more scientific data, especially the meteor velocity and light curve, the lack of resolution and star detail in an all-sky system are shortcomings.
+For these reasons, I believe the perfect all sky solution would use both a fish-eye video camera and a DSLR with a fast full sky lens attached.
 This combination would allow the elevation and azimuth angles associated with a fireball to be determined with a much greater level of accuracy.
+A DSLR could also be used with a multi-camera all- sky array as a special radiant direction monitor during showers.